MHickey2/EssenChelle-Oils/README.md

  In relation to the products, I would like to expand the information relating to the product.
 Besides the description, I would ike to include directions for use and cautions.
 You could also sort products according to the health conditions that can be addressed by using them i.e. insomnia, anxiety, respiratory issues.

  In regards to the blogs I have just added a few basic blogs, with heavy emphasis on product spotlighting for marketing purposes.
 These blogs could also be broken down into further categories.
-I could add a do it yourself section, where you could provide simple instructions for users to use the products in creative ways, this is incorporated into the present blog in a small way, but would be a great way for users to learn to integrate the products into their lives.
+I could add a do it yourself section, where you could provide simple instructions for users to use the products in creative ways, this is incorporated into the present blog in a small way, but would be a great way for users to learn how to integrate the products into their lives.
 I would also include a recipe category where you could provide the user with recipes using the essential oils.
 This could be a good way to get users to interact with the site. you could ask the users to contribute their own recipes via the social media channels or by contacting the company directly with the contact form.
 User's recipes could then be featured on the site.
 Healthy Living could also be a category and you could give advice on how to use oils in the home and provide tips for everyday living in relation to EssenChelle Oils.
-These measures should not only drive sales, but should help to create a a thriving community with a shared interest in essential oil and their byproducts.
+These measures should not only drive sales, but should help to create a a thriving community with a shared interest in essential oils in general.

- In regard to the profiles, I would customise it more for the user, in the previous project I had an image for the profile user, but would rather ensure I meet all the project criteria first, and if there is time at the end I could explore this possibility, but would hope to introduce this in a future iteration.
+ In regard to the profiles, I would customise it more for the user, in the previous project I had an image for the profile user, but I would rather ensure I meet all the project criteria first, and if there was time at the end I could have explored this possibility, but I would hope to introduce this in a future iteration.

- In regard to the review, I had looked into the idea of using the ratings in the reviews in the product rating, again this is still a possibility, but time restraints this may not make this possible at this time.
-It would be easier at this time to use existing ratings, as it would take time to generate actual ratings and with this restraint new products would not have any rating, and this would not be ideal. i
+ In regard to the review, I had looked into the idea of using the ratings in the reviews in the product rating, but time restraints made this impossible at this time.
+It would be easier at this time to use existing ratings, as it would take time to generate actual ratings and with this restraint new products would not have any rating, and this would not be ideal.

- In regards to logging in, I would also include logging in from a social network provider like Facebook, Twitter, or Google to facilitate the user further.
+ In regards to logging in, I would also include logging in from a social network provider like Facebook, Twitter, or Google to facilitate the user experience for users.

- In regards to deals I would introduce deals to encourage the user to buy multiple products at a special rate, from a marketing perspective I feel this would be conducive to more sales.
+ In regards to deals I would introduce a range of deals to encourage the user to buy multiple products at a special rate, from a marketing perspective I feel this would be conducive to driving more sales.
 In the long term I would also introduce a loyalty scheme, so that users would be rewarded for their consumer buying behaviour.

  To increase CRUD capabilities in the frontend for the superuser I would like to allow them to approve reviews for products and comments for blogs without needing to access the admin panel by allowing the superuser to see the comments and reviews on pages within the application, much in the same way as they can use the CRUD for products and blogs.
-This could also be done for the contact messages, currently these messages are saved in the database and can be accessed in the panel and the message is sent to the admin/staff user, but it would good to have the option to access this information freely in the site.
+This could also be done for the contact messages, currently these messages are saved in the database and can be accessed in the panel and the message is sent to the admin/staff user, but it would good to have the option to access this information freely within the site's frontend.